WHBO

 WHBO (1040 AM) is a commercial radio station licensed to Pinellas Park, Florida, and serving the Tampa Bay area.
 The station is currently owned by Genesis Communications and it airs a conservative talk radio format, branded as "News Talk 1040".
-Much of the programming comes from Westwood One and Fox News Talk.
+Much of the programming comes from Westwood One and Fox News Radio.

 WHBO is powered at 3,600 watts non-directional by day.
 But because AM 1040 is a clear channel frequency reserved for WHO Des Moines, WHBO must reduce power at night and switch to a directional antenna.
 Its nighttime power is currently 420 watts but it has a Federal Communications Commission (FCC) construction permit to increase nighttime power to 700 watts.
 Programming is also heard on FM translator W233CV at 94.5 MHz in Gulfport.

 Programming

 Most of WHBO's schedule is nationally syndicated conservative talk shows: Weekday mornings begin with a news magazine show from Westwood One: America in the Morning.
 That's followed by The Chris Plante Show, The Jimmy Failla Show, The Bill O'Reilly Show, The Ben Shapiro Show and Red Eye Radio.
 Weekends feature shows on money, health, law and real estate, as well as repeats of weekday shows.